rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 ### For Great Justice

-There's something that still bugs me, though - the need for `DisableIf` to make the fourth overload, which is otherwise unrestricted, disjoint from the first three.
+There's something that still bugs me, though &emdash; the need for `DisableIf` to make the fourth overload, which is otherwise unrestricted, disjoint from the first three.
 And if we can impose a total order with three overloads, we can surely get it to four, right?

 Turns out we can go even farther than that.
 To do that, we have to take a step back and not only look at implicit conversions of unqualified types (like `int`